sonofmagic/tailwindcss-mangle/packages/tailwindcss-patch/README.md

 tw-patch init
 ```

-Then there will be a ts file called `tailwindcss-patch.config.ts` exist in your `cwd`.
+Then there will be a ts file called `tailwindcss-mangle.config.ts` exist in your `cwd`.

 ### Extract all class into a json